Boat Trailer Bearing / Brake Repairs,

 One thing that has been found, is that if you CAN hear the bearings, they almost always are dry AND BAD.
 A suggestion is to try this method before you remove the wheel and hub.
 From what you hear and feel you may be able to come to some educated conclusions of what you find after you disassemble the hub.

-I have to admit that I have pulled the bearing protectors, looked at the grease & reinstalled the protectors if everything looked OK.
+I have to admit that I have pulled the bearing protectors, looked at the grease and reinstalled the protectors if everything looked OK.
 However I suggest that you do not get into a habit of being lazy every spring, as you will get bit in the butt before too long.
+BEEN THERE --- DONE THAT.

 Also if your trailer has brakes, when rotating the wheel by hand, you may be also hearing the brake shoes dragging on rust on the inside of the brake drums, that has accumulated during a period of non use, as when the boat is sitting all winter.